Video | 01:10:00

 "This interview contains ideas that were prescient.
 Further, these views continue to provoke interesting, cutting-edge scholarship, which speaks to the power of Rogers’s ideas—ideas that, a half century after they were proposed, still reverberate in our current political and psychological climate.
 It will be very interesting to see which currently popular psychological approaches are relevant in another half century."

-- Larry Leitner, PhD, Reviewed in American Psychological Association PsycCRITQUES
+-- Larry Leitner, PhD, Reviewed in American Psychological Association PsycCRITIQUES

 In Depth